j4502/stewart/README.md

-# J4502 (Monday / Wednesday)
+# Monday / Wednesday Section
-Multimedia Planning and Design
+J4502: Multimedia Planning and Design

 This is the repository for Multimedia Planning and Design.
 Here, I'll post sample code throughout the semester.
 You'll learn basic HTML and CSS, alongside best practices.